iturdikulov/notes/signed_number_representations.md

 # Signed number representations

 > Used to solve the problem of representing negative integers in binary.
 The
-> problem of trying to store the negative sign (−) of a binary [[number|number]]
+> problem of trying to store the negative sign (−) of a binary [[number]] is
-> is that there are no states left to use with which to represent the negative
+> that there are no states left to use with which to represent the negative
 > assignment.
 It is not possible to just use 'off' for minus and 'on' for plus
 > because the computer would have no way of knowing whether it was a digit or a
 > sign.\